Kellen-Linse/Data-Structs-Algos-and-Interviews/General_Notes/notes.md

 5/24/22

-- **Break Problems into smaller and smaller chunks until you find your solution.**
+- **Break problems into smaller and smaller chunks until you find your solution.**